dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 since return values of impure functions generally cannot be assumed unique.
 In the case of memoization, omitting the requirement will not result in a compile error, but unexpected behavior, when used improperly.
-In most cases, however, the requirement is merely to match the functionals guarantee.
+In most cases, however, the requirement is merely there to match the functionals own guarantees.

 In the current state of the language, a functional cannot have strong guarantees and weak requirements at the same time.
+Having strong guarantees means that the functional provably behaves in accordance to warrant attributes, meaning it can be annotated with them.
+Having weak requirements means that the functional does not need the guarantees of a warrant attribute on a parameter function for its internal logic to be sound.
 Most programmers opt against warrant attributes, i.e. for weak requirements and therefore needlessly weaken the guarantees.

-The DIP helps this situation by giving calls to parameters a free pass when checking a functional for satisfying the conditions of a warrant attribute.
+The DIP solves this problem by always allowing calls to `const` and `immutable` parameters when checking a functional for satisfying the conditions of a warrant attribute.

-At the point where the functional is called, the type system has all the necessary information available to determine if the execution of it will comply with the warrant attributes of the context.
+In a context where a functional is called, the type system has all the necessary information available to determine if the execution of it will comply with the warrant attributes of the context.

 This entails that not all calls to a functional annotated with a warrant attribute will result in call expressions that is considered in compliance with that warrant attribute.
 This is, however, less of a problem than it seems at first glance:
 * Consider a `@system` or `@trusted` context calling a `@safe` functional with a `@system` argument.
   The context does not expect an execution satisfying the formal `@safe` constraints, therefore the fact that *the call* to the `@safe` annotated function is not formally considered `@safe` can be mostly ignored.
 * Consider a `@safe` context calling a `@safe` functional with a `@system` argument.
   This is invalid, since a `@safe` functional makes guarantees for its internal logic.
-What the `@system` callback does, is among the concerns of the context, and in a `@safe` context, calling a  `@system` function is invalid.
+  What the `@system` callback does, is among the responsibility of the context, and in a `@safe` context, calling a  `@system` function is invalid.

 Especially in meta-programming, it might not be clear at all whether a callback's type has a warrant attribute or not.
-For `@safe` and `@nogc`, this is unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
+For `@safe` and `@nogc`, this is mostly unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]